egorhowell/egorhowell/README.md

 This field changed my life, and I now help 67k+ people do the same through YouTube and my flagship program, Code To Careers.

-My clients have secured offers from the likes of IBM, AXA, Jagex, Visa and we are only getting started.

 **[Land Your Dream Data / ML Job - And Boost Your Salary By Up To $150k](https://coaching.egorhowell.com/)**